Peng, same-day courier service

 Especially in crowded markets like fashion, gadgets, skincare, and perfumes.

 ✅ 4.
-Higher Pricing Is Easier to Justify
+Higher Pricing is Easier to Justify

-Fast delivery = higher value.
 You don’t have to slash product prices if customers know they’re getting speed, convenience, and peace of mind.

 Many buyers will pay a bit extra to get it same-day.